Dionysos on a ship

-Tyrrhenian pirates attempt to capture Dionysos.
-The ship sprouts grape vines and ivy.
-The pirates are transformed into dolphins.
+Dionysos is kidnapped by Tyrrhenian pirates who want to sell him into slavery.
+The ship sprouts grapevines and ivy and the sails drip with wine.
+In another version of the myth, Dionysos also turns into a lion and releases a bear onboard.
+The pirates abandon ship and are transformed into dolphins.
 They lose their identity forever and dance in the waves.

 The god of wine and ecstatic worship, Dionysos was closely allied with the instinctive, irrational and emotional side of life.
-He was not traditionally a part of the Greek pantheon of gods, which tended to represent rational and "heroic" virtues favored by society.
+He was not traditionally a part of the Greek pantheon of gods (he was added later), which tended to represent rational and "heroic" virtues favored by society.
 Dionysos, in contrast, seemed to represent everything that was wild, dangerous, intrusive and unpredictable.
 He was associated with wild animals, wilderness places and natural disasters such as earthquakes.
 Not surprisingly, Dionysos was perpetually seen as an outsider and outlaw, as a foreign god who didn't "fit in" and as the unofficial representative of whatever was oppressed, repressed and marginalized in society.
-He was also a god who evaded capture and was known for his indestructibility - he returns from the dead, symbolizing resurrection and eternal life.
+He was also a god who evaded capture and was known for his indestructibility—he returns from the dead, symbolizing resurrection and eternal life.
+Some other themes and motifs:

-- Dionysos, whose father was Zeus (the head god, so in a sense God in Greek religion), was the only Greek god born of a mortal woman.
+- Dionysos, whose father was Zeus, was the only Greek god born of a mortal woman.
 He appeared completely human, yet was considered fully divine.

-- He was heralded as a peace maker, but was unrecognized as the incarnate of God and suffered at the hands of mortals.
+- He was heralded as a peace maker, but was unrecognized as a divine incarnate and suffered at the hands of mortals.

-- He was associated with grape vines, ivy and evergreen (Dionysos carried a thyrsus which is a staff wrapped in ivy with a pine cone on top.)
-Grape vines and especially ivy are noted for their seemingly miraculous powers of growth and prolific regeneration, symbolizing the indestructibility of life.
-Evergreen is known for its appearance of life and greenness even in harsh, winter months (and continues to be used to this day as a Christmas symbol of everlasting life.)
+- He was associated with grapevines, ivy and evergreen (Dionysos carried a thyrsus which is a staff wrapped in ivy with a pine cone on top.)
+Grapevines and ivy are noted for their seemingly miraculous powers of growth and prolific regeneration, symbolizing the indestructibility of life.
+Evergreen is known for its appearance of life and greenness even in harsh, winter months (and continues to be used as a Christmas symbol of everlasting life.)

 - He was also associated with stables, shepherds and livestock.